tracim/tracim/backend/doc/migrate_from_v1.md

  - verify if tracim v2 is running correctly by launching `pserve development.ini`
  - do `pip install -e .[mysql]` or `pip install -e .[postgresql] `to install proper package for your SGDB.
- - modify/copy default config file (`development.ini` name here but you can change it) with `sqlalchemy.url` linking to your own database with tracim_v1 data and `depot_storage_dir` with path giving access to your old tracim v1 depot dir content.
+ - modify default config file (`development.ini` name here but you can change it) with `basic_setup.sqlalchemy_url` linking to your own database with tracim_v1 data and `basic_setup.depot_storage_dir` with path giving access to your old tracim v1 depot dir content.
  - force migration of database with `alembic -c developement.ini upgrade head` (see also [here](migration.md) for more info)
  - run tracim with those param and check if tracim_v1 content is correctly added.
+(If you have used LDAP for auth, verify that you have one tracim administrator user or create one with INTERNAL auth)

 ## 4. Configure Tracim_v2 according to old tracim_v1.